Commitment to the Public Interest

 Chicago-Kent has a strong public interest tradition and a rich array of activities, courses and resources that encourage students to consider public interest law.
 Building on that tradition, Chicago-Kent offers the Certificate in Public Interest Law.
 The certificate allows students to earn a credential that further illustrates their dedication to public interest law, while also providing students with a personalized curriculum to satisfy their individual career goals.
 Chicago-Kent's Public Interest Law and Policy course, a core requirement of the certificate program, provides an overview of the issues faced by lawyers representing low income clients and lawyers who serve under-represented and disenfranchised groups.

-Chicago-Kent is the home of the Center for Access to Justice & Technology, which aims to make justice more accessible to the public through the use of the Internet; the Center for Open Government, helping to ensure transparency and accountability in local and state government; the Career Services Office, providing guidance to students and alumni pursuing public interest careers; and the Public Interest Resource Center, a student-run initiative dedicated to finding internships and volunteer opportunities for those pursuing the public interest.
+Chicago-Kent is the home of the Center for Access to Justice & Technology, which aims to make justice more accessible to the public through the use of the Internet; the Career Services Office, providing guidance to students and alumni pursuing public interest careers; and the Public Interest Resource Center, a student-run initiative dedicated to finding internships and volunteer opportunities for those pursuing the public interest.

 This Chicago-Kent website includes more information on these initiatives, the Certificate in Public Interest Law, career opportunities and guidance, Loan Repayment Assistance Program, Chicago-Kent's consumer protection law focus, and online resources for many public interest employers and organizations, and information on how to volunteer in the community.